TykTechnologies/tyk-pump/README.md

 `"timeout"` - Timeout is the maximum amount of time will wait for a connect or write to complete.

 `"compressed"` - Enable "github.com/golang/snappy" codec to be used to compress Kafka messages.
 By default is false

+`"meta_data"` - Can be used to set custom metadata inside the kafka message

 ## Compiling & Testing